Being a nomad isn't easy, but that's what life has given to me. I

 Working as a Programmer

-In terms of work, programming roles or professions can be
+In terms of work, programming roles or professions can be specific.

-specific.
-I've worked as a Frontend Developer, a
+I've worked as a

-that supports the frontend, such as supplying or storing data.
+supports the frontend, such as supplying or storing data.

 Here's another example: if your friend likes your Instagram post,